Alonzo Fulgham: Early life and education

-Alonzo grew up in the Dorchester neighborhood of Boston and graduated from Hyde Park High School in Boston.
+Alonzo Fulgham was raised in the Dorchester neighborhood of Boston and graduated from Hyde Park High School in Boston.
 He was a stand-out varsity athlete and graduated in 1976.
 After high school he attended Fisk University in Nashville, Tennessee, where he received his Bachelor of Arts in business and economics and in 2001 obtained a Master of Arts from the National Defense University in Washington, DC.